jameynakama/go-crud-template/README.md

 A minimal Go backend skeleton with full CRUD, Postgres, and integration tests.
 Clone it, find-replace `GHUSER` and `APPNAME`, and start building.

+This is a template project, so you can either use GitHub's UI to start your own project based on this, or simply clone it and blast away `.git` (detailed below).

 I use `just` for running commands.
 If you don't want to use it, just take a look at the Justfile for the actual commands.
 You'll need to load your .env for most commands.